 Over 60,000 people and counting have enjoyed this beautiful performance by the Stellenbosch University Choir – Die Donker (The Dark).
 As one YouTube user (Jason Tillett) says: “Afrikaans never sounded more beautiful!
 Ongelooflik ❤️” (The English translation is at the bottom of the article.)
+Update, 1 Feb ’21: Over 339,000 have now viewed this video on YouTube.

 The audio was recorded at Woordfees on Thursday 12 March 2020 (pre-Lockdown in South Africa) in the Endler, Stellenbosch; and the videos were recorded between 4 and11 May 2020 at the homes of choristers during lockdown.